Under the Free and Essentials Plans, Escalation options do not include:

 - Alert is not closed

-If these conditions are specified for an alert, then the escalation rule is evaluated and the responder is not notified according to these conditions.
+If these conditions are specified for an alert, then the escalation rule is evaluated and the recipient is not notified according to these conditions.

 The following is an example escalation setup: